 Echuca is also famous for its paddlesteamer cruises.
 The region is home to the world’s largest operating paddlesteamer fleet and there’s the chance to take a cruise on some of the original steamers, many built right on site.
 Luckily, some of the paddlesteamers are also dog-friendly, with your pup welcome to join you for the trip.

 We took the 1-hour cruise on the PS Alexander Arbuthnot.
-Multiple cruises operate each day, with tickets available in advance or on the day at the Echuca Paddlesteamers office, at the southern end of the Port Precinct.
+Multiple cruises operate each day – check the latest timetable in advance, with tickets able to be purchase online from Echuca Paddlesteamers.
 Dogs cruise for free (as long as they’re with a responsible adult) and receive a cute ‘K9 Cargo Ticket’.

 Note however, that dogs are not allowed on any of the lunch or dinner cruises.